 Geography at Hazel Grove is taught mainly by Mrs Carter, Miss Robins and Miss Ferns.
 We are located on the top corridor of the East building.
 Geography is an engaging and relevant subject that you experience every day.

 In year 10 students will have 5 lessons of geography a fortnight, students will be studying the new OCR A GCSE, this allows students to enhance their geographical skills, knowledge and understanding by getting an in depth view of the people, landscapes and environmental challenges of the world around us.
 We complete a range of fieldwork under taken in differing environments.
+In year 10 we are mainly focused on themes which contribute towards paper 1; UK themes, including UK people, UK environmental challenges and UK landscapes.

 The History Department is located in the East block of the school in 4 classrooms and is mostly taught by Miss McIntyre (Head of Department), Miss Casson (Second in Department), Miss Ashcroft and Miss Pye.